globalwalkers-aws/gw-cvat-aws/README.md

 ### Additional features

-This forked cvat repo includes modified [docker-compose.yml](./docker-compose.yml) file and additional scripts to work with aws resources like S3.
+This forked cvat repo includes modified [docker-compose.yml](./docker-compose.yml) file and additional scripts to work with aws resources like S3 and RDS postgres database.
 The additional features include-
   - Mounting local volumes in cvat containers
   - Periodically, compressing and backing up those data volumes to S3 bucket (with enabled versioning)
+  - Removing existing cvat_db container and replacing it with RDS postgres db instance with periodical backup.
   - Remove versions that are older than specific amount of time to save cost of storage

 ### Setup